Everyone has emotions. Even me. But I’m different. Emotions aren’t things I like. They scare me.

 I just want to tell people “Get to the point”.
 My parents tell me that it’s rude to speak like that, so I try and remember not to do it.
 It doesn’t always work, though.
 I sometimes tell people anyway.
 They need telling.

-I don’t dream very often, but when I do, they’re usually nightmares; nightmares about this – people’s emotions out of control, without any way to bring themselves back under control.
+I don’t dream very often, but when I do, they’re usually nightmares; nightmares about this – people’s emotions out of control, without any way to stop themselves.
 I’m always on the periphery, watching the hatred take hold, and I panic, a dark emotion blooming in my chest.

 But now my nightmares are coming true.
 My Mum and Dad always told me that my nightmares were just dreams and that the real world was safe.
 They were wrong.
 The country – all of it, slowly and surely – is turning into a real-life vision of my nightmares, and I feel ill just thinking about it.
 I try and block it out, mostly though my routine; my day-to-day life is familiar like a blanket.
 It gives me reassurance, as well as a sense of order and purpose, to follow a familiar, worn path.